openservicemesh/osm-docs/content/docs/demos/prometheus_grafana.md

 ## Deploying a Grafana Instance

-Similar to Prometheus, we will deploy a Grafan instance through helm.
+Similar to Prometheus, we will deploy a Grafana instance through helm.

 ```
 helm repo add grafana https://grafana.github.io/helm-charts